Special Educational Needs & Disabilities (SEND)

 The SEND Information Report answers the most frequently asked questions about the school and SEND and can be viewed by clicking the link below.

-The format and information in this report has been developed through:
+The format and information in this report was been developed through:

-- consultation with local parents and carers by Islington Council in April 2014; and
+- consultation with local parents and carers by Islington Council;

 - on going feedback from parents and carers and school staff at Hugh Myddelton.